123orrin/stretch-embodied-vlm/README.md

 ros2 launch vlm_teleop_launch
 ```

+### On the Workstation
+- Before running VLM Teleop, make sure that **Stretch and the Workstation are connected to the same internet network**.
+When you run ```ros2 topic list``` in the workstation's terminal, it should show the topics published by the robot

-On the **Workstation in the first terminal**, run the following commands.
-This should activate the Speech to Text system make sure to also **plug in a microphone** to the workstation:
+In the **first terminal**, run the following commands.
+Make sure to also **plug in a microphone** to the workstation:
 ```
 cd ~ament_ws/src/stretch_embodied_vlm/mic/mic
 source mic_env/bin/activate